MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XIV-Commodity-Credit-Corporation-Department-Agriculture/subchapter-B-Loans-Purchases-Other-Operations/part-1464-Regional-Conservation-Partnership-Program/subpart-A-General-Provisions/section-1464.3.md

 *Lead partner* means an eligible partner who is the primary signatory of a partnership agreement with NRCS and is identified as the lead partner in that agreement.

-*Legal entity* means, as defined in part 1400 of this chapter, an entity created under Federal or State law that -
+*Legal entity* means, as defined in part 1400 of this chapter, an entity created under Federal or State law that—

 (1) Owns land or an agricultural commodity, product, or livestock; or